Swimming at the 2024 Summer Olympics: Achievements

 France’s Léon Marchand won all four individual events he entered at the 2024 Games: the 200 breaststroke, the 200 butterfly, and the 200 and 400 individual medleys.
 Eric Goodman from NBC called Marchand's 200 breaststroke and 200 butterfly double win "unprecedented", as both events were on the same night.
 It was the first time a swimmer had won both these events at the Olympics, and the first time since 1976 that a swimmer had won two individual events on the same night.

-Pan Zhanle of China won the men's 100 m freestyle in a world record time of 46.40 seconds, finishing over a second ahead of silver medalist Kyle Chalmers – the longest time between first and second place in that event since 1928.
+Pan Zhanle of China won the men's 100 m freestyle in a world record time of 46.40 seconds, finishing over a second ahead of silver medalist Kyle Chalmers of Australia – the longest time between first and second place in that event since 1928.
 In the mixed 4 × 100 metre medley relay, the United States set a new world record of 3:37.43.
-The US's Bobby Finke set a new world record of 14:30.67 in the men's 1500 metre freestyle, and in the women's 4 × 100 metre medley relay, the United States set another world record with a time of 3:49.63.
+The US's Bobby Finke set a new world record of 14:30.67 in the men's 1500 metre freestyle, and in the women's 4 × 100 metre medley relay, the United States set the world record with a time of 3:49.63.
 China became the first country to beat the USA to Olympic gold in the men's 4 × 100 metre medley relay since the event was introduced in 1960.

 Media perception of "slow" pool

 During the first five days of the swimming events, one world record was broken.
 This compared with six that had been broken five days into the Tokyo 2020 Olympics swimming events and eight that had been broken in the first five days of the 2016 Rio Olympics.
 This, along with other slower than expected performances, contributed to media speculation that the Paris 2024 pool was "slow".
 Speculation centred around the possible explanation that the shallowness of the pool was to blame, since the pool was 2.15 metres deep—shallower than the pools at both Tokyo and Rio, which were both 3 metres deep.
 Outlets reported that this shallowness may have caused greater waves in the pool, which could have slowed down swimmers.
-Other possible explanations given for the apparent slowness of the swimmers were the pool being a temporary structure, the pool being slightly longer than 50 metres, the pool ventilation system not being working effectively on the surface of the water, and athlete psychological challenges at the Games.
+Other possible explanations given for the apparent slowness of the swimmers were the pool being a temporary structure, the pool being slightly longer than 50 metres, (Note: World Aquatics allows a 10 millimetre margin of error, and the exact length of the pool was not known.) the pool ventilation system not being working effectively on the surface of the water, and athlete psychological challenges at the Games.